 Flower Meanings – The Language of Flowers

-The meaning of flowers - Bridal bouquet of white roses (purity & innocence) and orange roses (passion)Photo credit: Photography by Faye Sommer
+The meaning of flowers - Bridal bouquet of white roses (purity & innocence) and orange roses (passion)Photo Credit: Photography by Faye Sommer

-Early Greek and Roman brides carried garlic, herbs, or spices to ward against evil spirits.
+And both ancient Greek and Roman brides carried garlic, herbs like rosemary and thyme, or spices to ward against evil spirits.
 The bride and groom also wore garlands of fresh herbs or ivy in their hair or around their necks, to symbolize new life, hope and fertility for the couple.
-Celtic brides carried bouquets of ivy, thistle and heather.

 No one is quite sure when garlands evolved into hand held bouquets, but by the time Queen Victoria married Prince Albert, fresh, and fragrant, flowers were carried instead of the smelly herbs and spices.
 Favorite flowers change over the years but over time, certain flowers have assumed a coded identity.
 In Victorian times (mid to late 1800s) flowers held messages for those who knew the “code”.